armbian/documentation/docs/User-Guide_Getting-Started.md

 # How to boot?

 Insert SD card into a slot and power the board.
-(First) boot (with DHCP) takes up to 35 seconds with a class 10 SD Card and cheapest board.
+(First) boot (with DHCP) takes up to two minutes with a class 10 SD card and cheapest board.

 # How to login?